Chapter 7:

 Oh they sound so good, I wish I can join.

-I nearly dropped the tray I was carrying.
+One guy scrapped his guitar across the floor and I nearly dropped the tray I was carrying.
+I felt bad for the poor musical instrument.
 I ducked behind the espresso machine and peeked through the steam like a criminal.
 They were all sitting around a table, lyric sheets scattered, humming and adjusting beats.
 A small friendly choir workshop.
 And at it’s center, Caleb.
+Again.

 His eyes were bright.
 Jawline obnoxiously sharp, as usual.
 Curly hair that looks like bed hair, but also probably also styled like that.
 Voice like the smoothest honey melting into warm bread.

-He sang the chorus again.
+He sang the chorus on his own.
 My chorus.
 Well, technically his.
 But improved by me.
 Inspired by me.
 Touched by me.

 I hate him.
 No, I hated that I was impressed.